-What’s the Required Credit Score to Refinance Your Mortgage?
+What Credit Score Do You Need to Refinance Your Mortgage?

 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It may not have been previewed, commissioned or otherwise endorsed by any of our network partners.